TheRetroKid/TheRetroKid/README.md

-- 👋 Hi, I’m Davis.
-Welcome to my little code cove.
+- 👋 Hi, I’m Retro!
 - 👀 I’m interested in video game development and chiptune music.
-- 🌱 I’m currently learning Godot and HTML.
+- 🌱 I’m currently learning NESFab language and GML.
 - 📫 How to reach me: You can find me on Discord and Gamejolt under the username @retrokid104.
 - 😄 Pronouns: he/him
 - 🕹️ Most of my repositories are private.
 Currently don't have enough done to share, but maybe someday!